mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 ~~~~~~~~~~~~~~

 Starting an escrow involves minting a *control token*, thus running a validation
-implemented on its minting policy that allows the minting or burning.
+implemented on its minting policy.
 We use this
 fact to ensure some good starting properties on the script utxo we are creating.
 For that, we have to distinct if we are minting or burning by checking
 information inside the script context: if the amount of minted tokens is -1 we